Jash-Shah/Eklavya---Drone/Blog.md

 > A: 30 mins for _frustration_ -> 1 hr for _despair_ -> 2 hrs to contemplate _giving up_ -> 30 mins in between to restore the spirit :+1:

-This was our daily schedule for nearly 7-8 agonizing days.
-Given that we had only 1 month to complete the project and we had already lost a lot of time with the issues of our model, our efforts were only getting more and more frenzied as the deadline approached.
+This was our daily schedule for nearly **_7-8 agonizing days_**.
+Given that we had only _1 month_ to complete the project and we had already lost a lot of time with the issues of our model, our efforts were only getting more and more frenzied as the deadline approached.

 And still we kept on going, and going, and going......